-When used herein, unless the context requires otherwise, references to the "Company," "we," "our" and "us" refer to Matinas BioPharma Holdings, Inc., a Delaware corporation, collectively with its wholly-owned subsidiaries, Matinas BioPharma, Inc., a Delaware corporation, which we sometimes refer to herein as Matinas BioPharma, and Aquarius Biotechnologies, Inc., a Delaware corporation, which we sometimes refer to herein as Aquarius.
+When used herein, unless the context requires otherwise, references to the "Company," "we," "our" and "us" refer to Matinas BioPharma Holdings, Inc., a Delaware corporation, collectively with its wholly-owned subsidiaries, Matinas BioPharma, Inc., a Delaware corporation, which we sometimes refer to herein as Matinas BioPharma, and Matinas BioPharma Nanotechnologies, Inc. (formerly, Aquarius Biotechnologies, Inc.), a Delaware corporation, which we sometimes refer to herein as Matinas Nanotechnologies.